kanishka-linux/kawaii-player/README.md

 kawaii-player can work as client as well as server at the same time.
 This feature was exploited in the past to create peer-to-peer mode.
 Now this peer-to-peer mode has been extended in v3.5.0 to include master-slave design in order to incorporate PC-To-PC casting feature.
 Following are some important aspects of this feature.

-    * Casting of single file or entire playlist from one computer (Master) to another computer (Slave) running kawaii-player.
+    * Casting of single file or entire playlist from one computer (Master)

+      to another computer (Slave) running kawaii-player.

     * Automatic loading of subtitle (if subtitle name matches the file name)

     * Ability to send external subtitle file from master to slave

     * Ability to queue items

-    * Ability to open web interface of slave from internal browser of master, which contains multiple other options to control playback activity on slave.
+    * Ability to open web interface of slave from internal browser of master,

+      which contains multiple other options to control playback activity on slave.

 **How to enable PC-To-PC casting feature?**

     * Install kawaii-player on two computers say master and slave.

     * On master, enable master mode: Preferences->Other->PC To PC Casting->Master.

     * On Slave, enable slave mode: Preferences->Other->PC To PC Casting->Slave

     * Start media server on both.

     * Select any playlist of master.
-From its contextmenu, start casting files or playlist from master to slave.
+From its contextmenu, start casting files

+      or playlist from master to slave.
+Users only need to setup slave address,

+      when it is prompted by the application, or they can change slave address

+      from contextmenu itself.

 After following above steps, on Master, users will find new contextmenu as shown below from which they can cast items to other Slave computers running kawaii-player.

 ![casting-menu](https://user-images.githubusercontent.com/17716871/39094384-1d5fd91e-464c-11e8-892f-38e2aa540c54.png)